 Make extra contributions – every dollar makes a difference

-There are a number of options and you can easily change your additional contributions depending on your circumstances now and in the future.
+You can easily change your additional contributions depending on your circumstances now and in the future.

 There are two types of super contributions:

-- before-tax (known as concessional), which includes your employer contributions (Super Guarantee) and salary sacrifice
+- Before-tax (known as concessional), which includes your employer contributions (Super Guarantee) and salary sacrifice

-- after-tax (known as non-concessional).
+- After-tax (known as non-concessional).

 Depending on your income, if you make additional after-tax contributions you might be eligible to receive a co-contribution from the Federal Government.

 You’d be surprised how much difference even a small additional contribution per fortnight can make over your working life.
 The younger you are, the greater the benefit of extra contributions will be by the time you retire, as your balance grows with the power of compounding interest.